safranck/Kanopi/README.md

 ## The rules
-1. Please spend no more than **three hours** on this project.
-It's okay if you do not finish in that time; just make sure you provide a clear outline of what you have done, what is still to do, and any known issues.
+1. Please spend no more than **three hours** on this project. **It's okay if you do not finish in that time.** Just make sure you provide a clear outline of what you have done, what is still to do, and any known issues.
 2. Please do your work in a **fork** of this repository.
 3. The timestamp of your last commit will be the cutoff time used.
 Any commits after the three-hour mark will not be considered as part of your submission.
 4. Please use WordPress coding and documentation standards as defined in PHPCS.